Bosnia and Herzegovina - Country Commercial Guide

 Opportunities

 The aforementioned operators remain the best opportunity for marketing goods and services.
-Their near monopoly position in mobile telephone services will continue to generate sufficient revenues to finance expansion and modernize their networks.
+Their near monopoly positions in mobile telephone services will continue to generate sufficient revenues to finance expansion and modernize their networks.

 In accordance with EU standards, all television stations in BiH must begin digital broadcasting.
-Despite the deadline for transition to digital broadcasting passing in 2015, the process of digitalization is still ongoing, which should provide an opportunity for U.S. sale of digital broadcast and ancillary equipment.
+Despite the deadline for transition to digital broadcasting passing in 2015, the process of digitalization is still ongoing, which should provide an opportunity for the sale of U.S. digital broadcast and ancillary equipment.
 Five informative-technical centers throughout the country will be linked to public broadcasting services’ digital connections and transmitters to cover the cities of Sarajevo, Banja Luka, and Mostar with digital signals.
 The digitization will include three public broadcasters, which will cost about $30 million after all phases of the project are complete.
+The tendering procedure for the digitalization project, which involves the acquisition, installation, testing, and commissioning of equipment for information and technical centers, as well as the equipment needed for digital integration of BiH with neighboring countries, was launched in August 2022 and is still ongoing.

-The incumbent operators are required by law to conduct open public tendering procedures for the purchase of goods and services.
+The incumbent operators are required by law to conduct open public tendering procedures for the purchase of goods and services, though BH Telecom and HT Eronet are exempt from some provisions when procuring goods and services.
 Procurement notices can be found on the companies’ websites listed below.
 The best way to access these opportunities is via some form of local presence, either direct or through agents and distributors.

 Resources